chuangcaleb/wtsa/_drafts/Over The Moon – Film Review.md

 YEAH, ME TOO -
 ```

 `How does Chin know the words?
-The song builds slowly.
+Anyways, the song builds slowly.
 Fei Fei is curled up, numbly facing away, but she starts to stir at Chin's faint, distant voice.
 She wrestles with her inner thoughts, squirming in space, getting stronger the more Chin sings.
-Suddenly, she breaks free from some powerful crumpling force, and cries as she outstretches herself.`
+Suddenly, the powerful crumpling force is slowly overcome, and she cries as she struggles to outstretches herself.`

-`The first chorus ends in a hurrah, and Chin steps back, and with a warcry he headbutts through and shatters the impenetrable barrier.` Chin literally breaks through the wall of depression.
+`The first chorus ends in a hurrah` — **Chin steps back, and with a warcry he headbutts through and shatters the impenetrable barrier.** Chin literally breaks through the wall of depression.

-`He swims over to Fei Fei, continues singing, and Chin is the one who calls her awake from her spell.
-Fei Fei exclaims, "You saved me!"
-Then, Fei Fei goes over and wrestles for Chang'e and she breaks free`, and everything goes on as normal from here.
+`He swims over to Fei Fei and continues singing`. **Chin is the one who calls her awake from her spell.** Fei Fei exclaims, "You saved me!"
+Then, Fei Fei goes over and wrestles  similarly for Chang'e, breaking her free too, and everything goes on as normal from here.

-This is amazing, because Chin becomes the most important focal main character in the climax, because without his intervention, they would've been stuck in the Chamber forever.
+This is amazing, because Chin becomes the most important focal main character in the climax.
+Without his intervention, they would've been stuck in the Chamber forever.
 His subplot now has weight, if not carrying the climax.
-And it can, and it should, as it further cements the idea that Fei Fei has to move on let in someone new into her life after her loss.
+And it can, and it should, as **it further cements the idea that Fei Fei has to move on let in someone new into her life after her loss.**

 Furthermore… it hints to the subtext that Chin himself has also lost a parent.
-His mom, intentionally named as Mrs. Zhong, is obviously single after carrying her husband's surname, as implied by her "Mrs." prefix.
+His mom, intentionally named as *Mrs.* Zhong, is obviously single after carrying her husband's surname, as implied by her "Mrs." prefix.
 Is she widowed too?
 Perhaps divorced?
 Separated?
 Absent?
 Disappeared?

 Either ways.
-I always thought it was such a powerful choice for the subtext that Chin would be in the same situation as Fei Fei (a stepbrother would have to be in the same situation; but I guess, the decision to have him be very prominent in plot) and had actually himself gone through the whole process of being in his own "Chamber" too, curling up afraid, holding tightly onto those past memories as well.
+I always thought it was such a powerful choice for the subtext that Chin would be in the same situation as Fei Fei (a stepbrother, by very nature, has to have a missing parent; but I guess, the decision to have him be very prominent in plot).
+There's subtext that he had actually himself gone through the whole process of being in his own "Chamber" too, curling up afraid, holding tightly onto those past memories as well.

 As he sings these words, he understands full well the weight behind them, even if in a simpler 8-year-old way.
 He knows.
 Despite being younger, he has already somehow accepted the loss of his father, and now is ready to teach and love Fei Fei, since he knows exactly what she is going through and what she needs.
 She needs to love someone new.